Southwest Beef Pie

 - 1/4 teaspoon pepper

-- Place tortilla chips in an ungreased 9-in. pie plate; set aside.
+- Preheat oven to 375°.
+Place tortilla chips in an ungreased 9-in. pie plate; set aside.
 In a large skillet, cook beef over medium heat until no longer pink; drain.
-Add the tomato sauce, water, taco seasoning and pepper.
-Bring to a boil; cook and stir for 2 minutes or until thickened.
+Add tomato sauce, water, taco seasoning and pepper.
+Bring to a boil; cook and stir 2 minutes or until thickened.

 - Spoon half of the meat mixture over chips; sprinkle with half of the cheese.
 Repeat layers.

-- Bake, uncovered, at 375° for 10-15 minutes or until heated through and cheese is melted.
-Yield: 6 servings.
+- Bake, uncovered, 10-15 minutes or until heated through and cheese is melted.

 Made this today and added re-fried beans and Doritos as suggested by other reviewers.
 It didn't really make a pie for me.
 It was too loose.
 It ended up being more of a hot dip.
 It was pretty tasty though, so I suggested to my husband that we use this recipe as a hot dip for tortilla chips on game day.
 He said that's a good idea!